Paperback-iOS/website/src/guides/index.md

 -   [The Reader:](/guides/reader) Discover how to utilize the reader interface efficiently for an immersive reading experience.
 -   [Making Backups:](/guides/backups) Get acquainted with the process of creating backups to ensure the safety of your library data.
 -   [Adding Trackers:](/guides/trackers) Explore the feature enabling automatic tracking of your reading progress for convenient monitoring.
--   [Theming Your App:](/guides/themes) Personalize your app's appearance by applying custom themes to suit your preferences.
+-   [Changing the Theme:](/guides/themes) Personalize your app's appearance by applying custom themes to suit your preferences.

 While these are nonessential for basic app usage, they can significantly improve your overall experience and are highly recommended.